-A study by MIT Sloan and Capgemini found that 90% of CEOs believed the digital economy would have a major impact on their industry.
+A recent study by MIT Sloan and Capgemini found that 90% of CEOs believed the digital economy would have a major impact on their industry.
 However, the study also found that only 25% had a plan in place to address it and less than 15% were funding and executing that digital transformation plan.
 That's a significant disparity between awareness and execution across all industries.

 The utility industry, to its credit, has the awareness piece down.
 Often seen as a laggard compared to other faster-changing industries like TV and telco, most large energy companies across the world have embraced transformation in their business models and technologies.
 But the utility industry still has a long way to go if it wants to future proof itself.